jph98/scripts/docker-all-the-things.md

     docker run --name <servicename> <imagename>

-some options around this (-d for daemon, )
+some options around this (-d for daemon, -i for interative, -t for tty options).

+n.b.
+Your docker container will exit if a process is completed.
+You need to have a service running.
+Alternatively, you can invoke (docker run ... /bin/bash) to have it keep a shell open for you to run subsequent commands.

 * Stop a container